tryswift/tryswiftdev/Documentation/ReadmeGenerator.md

 # README Generator 📄

+_Is most of your documentation the same as your existing project's?_

 ### _Make Easy for You to Create a README.md of New Project_

 - _**Duplicate an existing README.md**_